ecmwf/metview-python/docs/grib.rst

    .. warning::
       :func:`second_derivative_y` is only implemented for regular latitude-longitude grids.

-.. fieldset set_values ( fieldset,vector )
-.. fieldset set_values ( fieldset,list )
-.. fieldset set_values ( fieldset,vector,string )
-.. fieldset set_values ( fieldset,list,string )
+.. py:function:: set_values(fs, values, [mode])

+   Creates a new fieldset with all the values in ``fs`` replaced by ``values``.

+   :param fs: input fieldset
+   :type fs: :class:`Fieldset`
+   :param values: values to be written into ``fs``
+   :type values: ndarray or list of ndarray
+   :param str mode: resize mode.
+If specified must be set to "resize"!
+   :rtype: :class:`Fieldset`

+   If ``values`` is an ndarray the same values are set in each field of ``fs``.

+   If ``values`` is a list of ndarray the list size must be same as there are fields in ``fs``.

+   The default behaviour is to produce an **error** if the number points in a field and the given ndarray are not the same.
+If, however, ``mode`` is specified and set to "resize" the resulting fieldset will be resized to have the same number of values as the ndarray.
+This can be a useful option when creating a new :class:`Fieldset` from a template.

+   Missing values in the ``values`` are retained as missing values in the fieldset.

+.. .. py:function:: sgn (fs)

 ..
-Creates a new fieldset with all the fields' values replaced by those supplied.
-If supplied as a single vector, the values are set in all fields; if a list of vectors is supplied then there must be the same number of vectors as there are fields in the fieldset.
-The default behaviour is to produce an error if the input fieldset and vector have different numbers of values.
-If, however, a third parameter (set to the string 'resize') is passed to the function, the resulting fieldset will instead be resized to have the same number of values as the input vector - this can be useful when creating a new fieldset from a template.
-Missing values in the vector(s) are retained as missing values in the fieldset.

-.. py:function:: sgn (fs)

 Returns the fieldset of the sign of the values of ``fs`` at each grid point or spectral coefficient: -1 for negative values, 1 for positive and 0 for null values.
 Missing values are retained, unaltered by the calculation.

-   :param fs: input fieldset
+..    :param fs: input fieldset
-   :type fs: :class:`Fieldset`
+..    :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

-.. py:function:: sin(fs)
+.. .. py:function:: sin(fs)

+..
 Returns the fieldset of the sine of ``fs`` at each grid point.

-   :param fs: input fieldset
+..    :param fs: input fieldset
-   :type fs: :class:`Fieldset`
+..    :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

+..
 Input fieldset must have values in radians.
 Missing values are retained, unaltered by the calculation.

 .. py:function:: sinlat(fs)